DataAstrologer/DataScience/3. Data Analysis with Python/Census Data Analysis/README.md

-# CENSUS DATA ANALYSIS
+# Census Data Analysis

 The **Census_Data_Analysis.ipynb** file above contains the Python code for the entire modeling process, with observations, outputs and visualizations.
 The dataset is downloaded from the link: https://archive.ics.uci.edu/ml/machine-learning-databases/adult/

-# PROJECT WORKFLOW & DATA DICTIONARY
+# Project Workflow & Data Dictionary

 The modeling approach has been broken down into the following steps:
 ![project workflow](./Data/census_data_workflow.png)